fbpx

 1968 DNC Riots

-Background and Build-Up In the vibrant 1960s, America danced on the edge of change.
+Democratic National Convention Protests Against Vietnam War Involvement In the 1960s, America danced on the edge of change.
 The Vietnam War rumbled on, swallowing young lives.
 Teens marched for peace, their bell-bottoms swaying to the rhythm of protest.
-The civil rights movement roared through every state, demanding justice that couldn't wait.
-Martin Luther King Jr.'s voice for equality was…
+The civil rights movement roared through every state, demanding justice that couldn’t wait.
+Martin Luther King Jr.’s…

 • 1963 March on Washington